Polonia Warsaw: "Bonjour Grégoire"

 November 2021 brought Polonia's 110th anniversary, which was celebrated boisterously.
 The club and its ultras produced unique memorabilia for the event whereas the Poczta Polska introduced a special postage stamp for the occasion, which was designed by Agnieszka Sancewicz on fluorescent paper and printed in a circulation of 135,000.
 Thanks to fan initiatives: a new song was recorded; the Palace of Culture and Science, the National Stadium, and the Śląsko-Dąbrowski Bridge were illuminated in KSP colours; and messages were displayed on screens throughout Warsaw's public transport to remind the capital of its oldest existing club's history.
 Polonia triumphed 2:0 over Wissa Szczuczyn on the main day of the celebrations, ending the autumn round of games in a strong second position of the league table and leaving the fans in an ecstatic mood on the 110th birthday of the Czarne koszule.

 The Polonia men's basketball team secured advancement from the second league to the first after a series of 36 victories in a row and not a single defeat, becoming the only team to do so in the season.
 The 2021/2022 season brought many more triumphs for the entire club, as the men's football team came first in group I of the III liga, finally returning after 5 years to the II liga.
 The victorious sold-out match between then-group-leader Legionovia Legionowo that finally put KSP in the lead attracted 5000 fans to the home stadium, and many online viewers, who took part in and witnessed a display of Ekstraklasa-level support.
 Success was also reached by the U12 group, the women's football team, and the men's reserves – all of whom advanced to higher leagues.
 In the 2022/2023 season, Polonia Warsaw was officially promoted to the I liga after defeating Olimpia Elbląg 2–0 and securing the title as leaders of the II liga.

-In the 2024/2025 season of the I liga, the main KSP team finished 6th and qualified for the playoffs for a chance at promotion, but lost in the semi-final against Wisła Płock.
-Meanwhile, the club's U-17 team secured victory over Raków Częstochowa in the final and won the Polish championship.
+In the 2024–25 season of the I liga, Polonia finished 6th and qualified for the playoffs for a chance at promotion, but lost in the semi-finals against Wisła Płock.
+Meanwhile, the club's U-17 team secured victory over Raków Częstochowa in the Central Junior League final and won the Polish championship.